ignithor/rt1_assignment2_1/README.md

 https://github.com/CarmineD8/assignment_2_2024

-Clone the repository into your ros workspace and compile with:
+Then, clone the rt1_assignment2_1 repository into your ros workspace and compile with:

     catkin_make